October 1, 2015

 Security Services has procedures for responding to reports of missing persons.
 Campus community members are encouraged to contact Security Services or Residence Life staff with concerns about the whereabouts of a roommate, friend, or co-worker.
 In most cases, unless there is evidence or suspicious circumstances to indicate otherwise, persons over 18 years of age may not be considered “missing” until they have not been seen or communicated with for 24 hours.
 Students living in college-owned housing can list a confidential contact person to be notified if the student is determined missing.
 Only authorized campus officials and law enforcement officials have access to this contact information.
 Tacoma Police will be notified if a student is determined to be missing after 24 hours, whether or not they have listed a contact person.
 College officials will work collaboratively with Tacoma Police to investigate missing students.
 The college must notify parents or guardians (unless emancipated) of missing students under 18.

 All campus student housing facilities are equipped with fire alarm and suppression devices.
 All large occupancy residence units, including fraternity and sorority residences, contain certified fire alarm systems, occupant use fire extinguishers, and fire sprinkler systems.
-Building fire safety equipment generally is upgraded (if warranted) during major renovation projects.
+Building fire safety equipment generally is upgraded (if warranted) during significant renovation projects.
 The college owns 63 residential houses that are occupied by students, faculty, or staff members.
 These houses are equipped with residential smoke detectors and occupant-use fire extinguishers.
-Security staff test fire alarm systems, visually inspect fire extinguishers monthly and facilitate repairs as necessary.
+Security staff test fire alarm systems, visually inspect fire extinguishers monthly, and facilitate repairs as necessary.
 Per the City of Tacoma fire code, all campus fire alarms and suppression systems are tested and certified annually by a licensed contractor.
 All campus fire alarm and fire sprinkler systems are monitored in the Security office.
 Security staff members respond to fire alarm activations and immediately alert the Tacoma Fire Department when necessary.

 Fire drills are conducted in large occupancy living units twice annually (once each semester).
 Drills are scheduled by Residence Life staff and conducted by Campus Safety Officers.
 During drills, Residence Life and Security staff members check the facility to review evacuation compliance and verbally remind occupants to assemble in designated outdoor gathering areas for each building.

 Fire safety in campus residences is closely monitored, and regulations are enforced by Residence Life and Security staff members.
 By Washington State Law, smoking is not permitted within 25 feet of a residential building entrance or opening.
-The campus Residence Policy prohibits tampering with fire safety equipment, storing flammable objects or substances, using candles or incense, and refrigeration units in excess of 2.5 amps or exposed coil cooking appliances in residential buildings.
+The campus Residence Policy prohibits tampering with fire safety equipment, storing flammable objects or substances, using candles or incense, refrigeration units in excess of 2.5 amps, or exposed coil cooking appliances in residential buildings.
 Residence Staff enforce these policies and perform a once-a-semester fire inspection of each room.
 Residence Life and Security staff members receive annual training on proper fire extinguisher use.
 Maintenance and custodial staff receive fire safety training and are instructed to report observed violations to Security Services.

 The college encourages the prompt reporting of any fire to Security Services.
 Reported campus fires are responded to by trained Security staff and/or the Tacoma Fire Department and are officially documented in a college incident report.